Why a power conditioner is a must have for music studios

 Words by Paul French

 Unless you are actively involved in the playing of (and not the recording of) pre-war blues, acoustic folk, or unamplified chamber music, chances are that you are probably incorporating electricity into your music making process, in some way, shape or form.
-Whether you are completely cognisant of it or not, in this day and age, it’s practically unavoidable.
+Whether you are completely cognisant of it or not, in this day and age, it’s practically unavoidable

+.
 But what happens when the cart develops quicker than the horse?
 When the technical capabilities and sonic quality of our electric instruments, powerful recording/playback devices and digital signal processors distinctly follow Moore’s law of technological advancement, while the electrical source we continue to draw from is still roughly the same as it was 100 years ago?
+Jeff Mackenzie, engineering and training manager for Jands (Australia’s home to leading power conditioner brand Furman) explains.

 Read up on all the latest interviews, features and columns here.